How to make a model WWI landship.

 How to make WWI Landship tank track assemblies.

 Parent supervision required !!

-For this simple project you will need:
+How to make a model WWI landship, for this simple project you will need:

 An average Cereal sized Cardboard box or craft card.